dawsonjon/FPGA-TX/README.rst

 :email: chips@jondawson.org.uk

 This project is intended to demonstrate the capabilities of the `Chips-2.0 <https://github.com/dawsonjon/Chips-2.0>`_  development environment.
-The project is targets the Xilinx Spartan 6 device, and more specifically, the Xilinx SP605 development platform.
+The project is targets the Xilinx Spartan 6 device, and more specifically, the Digilent ATLYS development platform.
 The demo implements a TCP/IP socket interface, and a simple web application.
 So far the demonstration has been tested on a Ubuntu Linux only.

 Dependencies
 ============